nvpro-samples/vk_gaussian_splatting/doc/ray_tracing_3d_gaussians.md

 To overcome this issue, [Moënne-Loccoz2024] proposes using the **any hit shader** instead of the **closest hit shader** to reduce the number of rays traced by the ray generation shader.

 The Ray Payload (also known as Per Ray Data - PRD) is used to exchange data between the **hit shader** and the **ray generation shader** (using `rayPayloadEXT`/`rayPayloadInEXT`).
 Instead of storing the result of one intersection as one would do when using a closest hit, a sorted array of $K$ intersections is stored in the payload.
-For each intersection, the any hit shader tests if the new particle intersection (which may come in any order) should be inserted in the array using simple bubble sort insertion.
+For each intersection, the any hit shader tests if the new particle intersection (which may come in any order) should be inserted in the array using simple insertion sort.
 The farther intersection of the array might be discarded in the process.
 After tracing one ray, the payload array contains a subset of $k \leq K$ nearest particles sorted front to back.
 The **ray generation shader** computes the particle response using a 3D Gaussian and the particle properties, and performs the compositing of the computed radiances for each intersected particle.
 It then reruns the tracing of a new ray starting from the last intersected particle of the previous run if needed (if $minTransmittance$ is not reached and $k = K$).
 And so on.

 ![Raytracing 3D gaussians using the any hit shader](./pipeline_ray_tracing_example.png)